Wilhelm Furtwängler: Relationship with the Nazis

 The Gestapo built a case against Furtwängler, noting that he was providing assistance to Jews.
 Furtwängler gave all his fees to German emigrants during his concerts outside Germany.
 The German literary scholar Hans Mayer was one of these emigrants.
 Mayer later observed that for performances of Wagner operas in Paris prior to the war, Furtwängler cast only German emigrants (Jews or political opponents to the Nazis) to sing.
 Georg Gerullis, a director at the Ministry of Culture remarked in a letter to Goebbels, "Can you name me a Jew on whose behalf Furtwängler has not intervened?"

 Furtwängler never joined the Nazi Party.
 He refused to give the Nazi salute, to conduct the Horst-Wessel-Lied, or to sign his letters with "Heil Hitler", even those he wrote to Hitler.
-F. Prieberg has found all the letters from the conductor to the dictator: these are always requests for an audience to defend Jewish musicians or musicians considered to be "degenerate".
-The fact that he refused to sign them 'Heil Hitler' was considered a major affront by the Nazi leadership and explains why many of these requests for a hearing were refused.
+Prieberg has found all the letters from the conductor to the dictator: these are always requests for an audience to defend Jewish musicians or musicians considered to be "degenerate".
+The fact that he refused to sign them "Heil Hitler" was considered a major affront by the Nazi leadership and explains why many of these requests for a hearing were refused.
 However, Furtwängler was appointed as the first vice-president of the Reichsmusikkammer and Staatsrat of Prussia, and accepted these honorary positions to try to bend the racial policy of Nazis in music and to support Jewish musicians.
 For concerts in London and Paris before the war, Furtwängler refused to conduct the Nazi anthems or to play music in halls adorned with swastikas.
 During the universal exposition held in Paris in 1937, a picture of the German delegation was taken in front of the Arc de Triomphe.
 In the picture, Furtwängler is the only German not giving the Nazi salute (he has his hand on his shoulder).
 This picture was suppressed at the time.
 The photo was, however, carefully preserved by the Gestapo, providing new proof that Furtwängler was opposed to Nazi policy.

 In 1933, Furtwängler met with Hitler to try to stop his new antisemitic policy in the domain of music.
 He had prepared a list of significant Jewish musicians: these included the composer Arnold Schoenberg, the musicologist Curt Sachs, the violinist Carl Flesch, and Jewish members of the Berlin Philharmonic.
 Hitler did not listen to Furtwängler, who lost patience, and the meeting became a shouting match.
 Berta Geissmar wrote, "After the audience, he told me that he knew now what was behind Hitler's narrow-minded measures.
 This is not only antisemitism, but the rejection of any form of artistic, philosophical thought, the rejection of any form of free culture..."